gep13-talks/CakeDemos/README.md

 * It was then given at [HaintonDotNet - North East](https://www.meetup.com/HaintonDotNetNE/) on the 29th January 2019.
 The slides for the talk can be found [here](https://gitpitch.com/gep13/CakeDemos/newcastle2019#/).

 **NOTE:** If you want to see the code and demos that were provided at this presentation, please ensure you use the [newcastle2019 branch](https://github.com/gep13/CakeDemos/tree/newcastle2019).

+* It was then given at [HaintonDotNet - North East](https://www.meetup.com/HaintonDotNetNE/) on the 30th January 2019.
+The slides for the talk can be found [here](https://gitpitch.com/gep13/CakeDemos/middlesborough2019#/).

+**NOTE:** If you want to see the code and demos that were provided at this presentation, please ensure you use the [middlesborough2019 branch](https://github.com/gep13/CakeDemos/tree/middlesborough2019).